federatedplatforms/FEDeRATED-BDI/api-spec/README.md

 ### Known issues

-Since SpringDoc does not pick up the JsonSubTypes, @Schema has to be added to the generated LoadEventInvolvesDigitalTwin:
+Since SpringDoc does not pick up the JsonSubTypes, @Schema has to be added to the generated LoadEventInvolvedCargoInner:

-nl.tno.federated.api.model.LoadEventInvolvedDigitalTwinsInner:
+nl.tno.federated.api.model.LoadEventInvolvedCargoInner:

 ```
 package nl.tno.federated.api.model;